AnyFetch/developers.anyfetch.com/guides/projections.md

 If everything went well, we'll get `204 No Content` -- our document was stored, and hydration has begun.

 ## Lib
 Here at anyFetch, we use Node.JS for our providers to improve latency and send multiple files at once.
 You can use the [Anyfetch](https://npmjs.org/package/anyfetch) library from npm, or [Anyfetch Provider](https://npmjs.org/package/anyfetch-provider).
+You'll find additional documentation there.